alan-turing-institute/rds-course/coursebook/modules/m2/2-04-DataSourcesAndFormats.md

 **Base URL:** The address of the server hosting the data we want to access - all our API queries will start with this.
 For the Datamuse API it's: `https://api.datamuse.com`

 **Endpoint:** Each API might have multiple types of data we can query, known as different "endpoints".
-The path to the endpoint is added to thee base URL.
+The path to the endpoint is added to the base URL.
 The Datamuse API has two endpoints:`/words` for searching for relationships (of different types) between words, and `/sug`, which can be used for auto-completion/spelling correction.

 **Parameters:** Define what data subset we're interested in and are provided in the format `name=value`.
 These are added to the query after a `?` following the endpoint.
 To specify multiple parameters separate each parameter name and value pair with an `&`.
 The available parameters should be listed in the API's documentation ([here](https://www.datamuse.com/api/) for Datamuse).